MarcelloDiSimone/jquery.boilerplate/README.md

 of the element (JQuery handles it internally).
 This data attribute is also used to implement some kind of singleton to prevent a second initialisation.
 The plugin class itself provides a standard prototypical inheritance approach, so you're able to easily extend the plugin with your personalized version.
-Inside of the constructor references to the HTML element (this.el) and the appropriate JQuery set (this.$el) to be used throughout your code.
+Inside of the constructor references to the HTML element (this.el) and the appropriate JQuery element (this.$el) is set, for use throughout your code.
 Also the plugin defaults are exposed to the global namespace, so you're able to change the default settings globally for all elements on a site.
 You can also define configuration on the HTML element itself with a JSON string inside of the data-options attribute.